afiodorov/afiodorov.github.io/_posts/2017-10-19-proud-phd-dropout.md

 I should care about societal expectations b) starting to figure out what my personal motivations and goals are.

-However a) is a massive load of my shoulders.
+However a) is a massive load off my shoulders.
 So what's the story?
 How did I come to even contemplate dropping out?

 The short story is I threw myself at a problem, worked on it for almost a year,